 That very weekend I demonstrated Live Transcribe to my Deaf friends and they were just as amazed as I was and thinking “Is this for real?
 Is this even possible?”
 We were eager to see if we could use it to help understand English speakers… we decided to test the app at a fast food pizza restaurant.
 Once at the restaurant we were all a little nervous about trying the technology out without offending anyone, but being brave I went ahead and communicated to my server that we had a tool that would help us communicate and she was curious.
-I signalled to the server to talk directly to me while I held my Android smartphone running the app near her so it would listen to her voice for us all to see.
+I signaled to the server to talk directly to me while I held my Android smartphone running the app near her so it would listen to her voice for us all to see.
 Their speech magically appeared in text on my phone.
 Everyone who was watching … my Deaf friends, the server, other patrons … were all amazed and fascinated with Live Transcribe!

 Our pizza order went smoothly and we were all very satisfied with Live Transcribe: giving the app four stars on Google Play and a big thank you to Gallaudet along with Google who helped develop Live Transcribe!